SEE OUR ESG TIMELINE ARCHIVE

 • Start of first reporting period under CSRD for listed SMEs

-Application of CSRD to listed SMEs; sustainability reporting in 2027 for FY beginning on or after 01-01-2026.
+Application of CSRD to listed SMEs; sustainability reporting in 2027 for FY beginning on or after 01 January 2026 but can optionally be postponed for 2 years.

 In scope: Listed SMEs (except micro-enterprises)